 Bed-wetting is also known as nighttime incontinence or nocturnal enuresis.
-Generally, bed-wetting before age 6 or 7 isn't cause for concern.
+Generally, bed-wetting before age 7 isn't a concern.
 At this age, your child may still be developing nighttime bladder control.

 If bed-wetting continues, treat the problem with patience and understanding.
 Bladder training, moisture alarms or medication may help reduce bed-wetting.

 - Urinary incontinence in children.
 National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/kudiseases/pubs/uichildren/.
 Accessed Aug.
 24, 2014.